curriculum-vitae

 Don’t Mess With Texas - Report a Litterer

-Don’t mess with Texas is an app that allows you to report litterers to the Texas Department of Transportation’s Report a Litterer Program.
-You can either insert the details manually or by answering questions by speaking directly to your mobile phone.
+“Don’t Mess with Texas” is an app that allows users to report litterers to the Texas Department of Transportation’s Report a Litterer Program.
+Users can either manually enter the details or answer questions using voice input on their mobile phone.

 Energi Coach